 All the two of them were eating for breakfast was toast and coffee.
 That depressed me.
 I hate it if I'm eating bacon and eggs or something and somebody else is only eating toast and coffee.
 (15.17)

-Holden feels guilty about bring privileged.
-His family clearly has money (he bounces between expensive boarding schools, his father is a "corporation lawyer," he has nice suitcases from Mark Cross, etc.), and it bothers him that not everyone has the same advantages – especially the nuns, who he later comments never get to go to "swanky lunches."
+Holden feels guilty about being privileged.
+His family clearly has money (he bounces between expensive boarding schools, his father is a "corporation lawyer," he has nice suitcases from Mark Cross, etc.), and it bothers him that not everyone has the same advantages—especially the nuns, who he later comments never get to go to "swanky lunches."
+Poor little rich boy.

 After they left, I started getting sorry that I'd only given them ten bucks for their collection.
 But the thing was, I'd made that date to go to the matinee with old Sally Hayes, and I needed to keep some dough for the tickets and stuff.
 I was sorry anyway, though.
 Goddam money.
 It always ends up making you blue as hell.
 (15.32)

-As we've seen in this chapter, money depresses Holden because it creates interpersonal barriers for him.
-Since isolation is what makes him feel sad, anything that prevents him from connecting to other people – like money – is going to be depressing.
+Money depresses Holden because it creates interpersonal barriers for him.
+Since isolation is what makes him feel sad, anything that prevents him from connecting to other people—like money—is going to be depressing.
 (Just try not having it, Holden, and then see how you feel.)